---

 ```

-For the full command reference, including auto-detected git metadata and sharding behavior, see [Snapshots (CLI)](https://docs.sentry.io/cli/snapshots.md).
+For the full command reference, including auto-detected git metadata, see [Snapshots (CLI)](https://docs.sentry.io/cli/snapshots.md).
 For an end-to-end CI setup, see [Integrating Into CI](https://docs.sentry.io/product/snapshots/integrating-into-ci.md).

 ### [Upload Structure](https://docs.sentry.io/product/snapshots/uploading-snapshots.md#upload-structure)